ynojima/guideline/source_en/ArchitectureInDetail/Ajax.rst

 |

-Handling business exception in processing method
+Handling business exception in handler method
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 | Business exception is caught by enclosing the process where the business error has occurred, in try clause.
 | This method is implemented when error handling is different for each request.